GabrielKP/psyserver/README.md

 [uvicorn]
 host = "127.0.0.1"
 port = 5000
-log_level = "info"
 ```

-This configures the uvicorn instance runnning the server.
-You can specify the `host`, `port` and https.
+Here configures the uvicorn instance runnning the server.
+For example, uou can specify the `host`, `port` and https configurations.
-For all possible keys, go to the [uvicorn settings documentation](https://www.uvicorn.org/settings/).
+For all possible options, use the commands in the [uvicorn settings documentation](https://www.uvicorn.org/settings/) without `--`.

 ## How to save data to psyserver

-Participant data sent to the server needs to adhere to a certain format.
+To save participant data to the server it has to be sent in the json format of a POST request.

-We recommend using jquery to post the data.

-Generally, data is sent to `/<study>/save`.
+The POST request can be made to `/<study>/save` which saves data as a json file, or `/<study>/save/csv` which save data as a csv file.
+Upon succesful saving, a json object `{success: true}` is returned.

 ### Save as json